 Become a member of some Poshmark Facebook groups.
 This has been soooooo helpful for me.
 Poshmark sellers are nice people.
 If you have a question, you can ask someone.
 If someone has a great idea about how to – take pictures, share their listings, price their items, where to buy, etc. – they will tell you.
 If you have a problem with something, chances are someone else has had the same problem and you can ask them about it.
 I belong to these Poshmark groups on Facebook, and I’m sure there are more out there.

 - Don’t worry so much about packaging.
-You can get everything you need to ship your items for free from the post office.
-(Learn more about that here: https://poshmark.com/faq) You don’t need to buy boxes.
-Get some inexpensive tissue paper from the dollar store and some twine.
+You can get all of your shipping boxes free from USPS.
+(Learn more about that here: https://poshmark.com/faq) Get some inexpensive tissue paper from the dollar store and some twine.
 Wrap your items nicely.
 Put them in something to protect them in case they get wet.
 You don’t need to send a gift with purchase.
 (I did this in the beginning.)
 Just wrap it nicely, include a handwritten thank you note and ship it quickly.
 Poshmark sellers are known for their careful packaging and personal touches, but you don’t need to spend a lot or worry a lot about it.
 More about packaging in a future article “Packaging for Poshmark“.